Here’s an upsetting situation that comes up a lot, and may have come up for you: is someone financially taking advantage of Mom or Dad?

 - National Center on Law and Elder Rights.
 This site is more geared towards supporting legal professionals.
 These three resources are more technical but I found them very useful:

-I also learned a lot from recently interviewing attorney Candace Heisler, JD, who is a nationally recognized expert on the prosecution of elder abuse.
+I also learned a lot from interviewing attorney Candace Heisler, JD, who is a nationally recognized expert on the prosecution of elder abuse.
 Listen to the podcast episode here:

 Remember, financial exploitation is common and can happen even to older adults who are “mentally sharp.”